ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 ![](/images/underwater-market.png#center)

 Or had the AI just pitied me?
+By the way, it is clearly a fake, isn't it?

 ### Chapter 5: The aftermath